kazuibasou/researcher_population_pyramids/README.md

        ├ data/
        └ figs/

-The `framework` directory provides a set of code to construct and visualize researcher population pyramids for various countries, based on author and publication data extracted from some bibliographic database (e.g., [OpenAlex](https://openalex.org/) and [DBLP](https://dblp.org/)).
+The `framework` directory provides a set of code to construct and visualize researcher population pyramids for various countries, based on author and publication data extracted from some bibliographic database (e.g., [OpenAlex](https://openalex.org/)).
 It is designed for general application and further development of the framework.

 The `reproduction` directory contains the code necessary to reproduce the results, figures, and tables presented in our manuscript.
 Please note that full reproduction requires access to the proprietary, restricted-access data used in our study.

 # Usage of the framework

-(To be written.)
+(To be written)

 # Reproduce our results